chipslays/porter/README.md

 A simple wrapper over Workerman Websockets with channels and other stuff for PHP 8.1.

+We can say this is an alternative to SocketIO for PHP.

 # 🧰 Installation

 1. Install Porter via Composer: